Calibrations Scheduling Problem with Arbitrary Lengths and Activation Length: Arbitrary processing times and preemption

-For jobs with arbitrary processing times when the preemption of the jobs is allowed, we propose the following algorithm whose idea is based on the Lazy Bining algorithm: we first compute the current latest-starting-time of the calibration such that no job misses its deadline (this avoids to consider every date in $\Psi$).
-This calibration date depends on some deadline $d_k$.
-At each iteration, among the remaining jobs, we compute for every deadline the sum of the processing times of all these jobs (or of their remaining parts) having a smaller than or equal deadline and we subtract it from the current deadline.
+We propose the following algorithm whose idea is based on the LB algorithm: we first compute the current latest-starting-time of the calibration such that no job misses its deadline (this avoids to consider every value in $\Psi$).
+The starting time of the calibration depends on some deadline $d_k$.
+At each iteration, among the remaining jobs, we compute for every deadline the sum of the processing times of all these jobs (or of their remaining parts) having a smaller than or equal deadline, and we subtract it from the current deadline.
 The current latest-starting-time of the calibration is obtained by choosing the smallest computed value.
-Once the calibration starting time is set, we schedule the remaining jobs in the {\sc edf} order until reaching $d_k$ and we continue to schedule the available jobs until the calibration interval finishes.
+Once the starting time of the calibration is set, we schedule the remaining jobs in the {\sc edf} order until reaching $d_k$ and we continue to schedule the available jobs until the calibration interval finishes.
 In the next step, we update the processing time of the jobs that have been processed.
-We repeat this computation until there is no processing time left.
-A formal description of the algorithm, that we call the Preemptive Lazy Binning (PLB) algorithm, is given in the frame Algorithm~\ref{algo:calibration}.
+We repeat this procedure until all jobs are fully processed.
+A formal description of the algorithm that we call the Preemptive Lazy Binning (PLB) algorithm is given below (Algorithm~\ref{algo:calibration}).

-We can prove the optimality of this algorithm using a similar analysis as the one for the Lazy Binning algorithm in~\cite{DBLP:conf/spaa/BenderBLMP13}.
+We can prove the optimality of this algorithm using a similar analysis as for the Lazy Binning algorithm in~\cite{bender2013efficient}.

-\begin{prop} The schedule returned by Algorithm~PLB is a feasible schedule in which the starting time of each calibration is maximum. \end{prop}
+\begin{prop} The schedule returned by Algorithm~PLB is a feasible schedule in which the starting time of each calibration is the latest possible. \end{prop}

-\begin{proof} The condition in line 5 in Algorithm~PLB ensures that we always obtain a feasible schedule.
-In fact, we compute the latest-starting-time at each step and this date is exactly the latest date of the first calibration.
+\begin{proof} We show that the condition at line 5 in Algorithm~PLB ensures that we always obtain a feasible schedule.